-When negotiating a deal to sell your Software-as-a-Service (SaaS) product to an Enterprise company, you must keep some key considerations in mind.
+Negotiating a deal with an Enterprise company can be a tricky endeavor.
 The Enterprise will likely push their weight against your smaller company in negotiating terms – but if you go in prepared with what to expect, you’ll have a better chance of closing the deal in a quicker timeline.
 This post will outline 6 key considerations in Enterprise SaaS Sales Deals.

 1. You’ll be negotiating their Master Services Agreement (MSA)